alxwk/leds4sim/README.md

 The `.deb` package is provided for deb-based distros.
 Check its dependencies.

-There's also a statically build executable, for those who want to test it without installation, or just prefer it this way.
+There's also a statically built executable, for those who want to test it without installation, or just prefer it this way.
 Don't forget to `unxz` it and make it executable (`chmod +x`).